 Mixing Photography and 17th Century Paintings

-Carrying on my series about the editing process behind some of my images I’m delving into mixing photography and paintings today with the inclusion of some 17th century artwork.
+Carrying on my series taking a sneak peak behind the scenes this post delves into into mixing photography and paintings with the inclusion of some 17th century artwork.
 It isn’t quite as simple as taking the creatures you want to include and sticking them together in Photoshop.

 Colour & Brightness